farankhan125/The-Dice-Game/README.md

 ```
 9. **Open a Pull Request**

-Go to your fork on GitHub, and you'll see a prompt to "Compare & pull request" — click that and submit your PR!
+Now you can go to GitHub, where you'll see an option to "Compare & pull request."
+Make sure to give a clear description of what your changes do in the PR.

 ---